Allisonius/allisonius.github.io/_pages/broaderimpacts.md

 Deciding to go to graduate school is a big decision.
 One thing that helped me make the decision was the opportunity to partake in undergraduate research.
 Now a professor, I am happy to have the chance to pay that experience forward.
 Refer to the student tab for more information about current openings.

-## The Awesome Undergrads I've Had the Pleasure of Working With
+## The Awesome Undergrads I've Have/Had the Pleasure of Working With

-* **Mrs. Joelle Banks** working on an empirical study for semantic-based program repair.
+* **\[current\] Mrs. Joelle Banks** is working on an empirical study for semantic-based program repair.
 Projected graduate: Spring 2020

 ## Undergraduate Mentorships
 * **AMIE Design Challenge at BEYA 2019:** Mentoring 6 undergraduate students as they develop a student-led solution for a student identified problem in the healthcare sector.
 If you are attending BEYA 2019, come check out the remarkable work these students designed and prototyped.
 (Industry sponsor: NetApp).